trampgeek/moodle-filter_ace_inline/README.md

 ## Introduction

-A Moodle filter that displays code inline using the Ace editor, possibly also allowing a simple REPL mode if a sufficiently recent version of the CodeRunner question type plugin is installed (currently only the 4.1.1 development version).
-It allows teachers to display in any content page programs or code fragments with syntax highlighting.
-The code can also be made runnable inline, allowing students to see the output and to experiment by modifying the code and re-running.
-The user is, however, not allowed to enter standard input.

-## Detailed Description

-A text filter for displaying program code and optionally allowing interaction with it.
+A Moodle filter for displaying program code and optionally allowing interaction with it.
-Code is displayed using the Ace editor, with syntax colouring appropriate to the specified language (default, Python).
-If the 'interactive' mode is enabled the code can be run using a hot-line to the Jobe ("JOb Engine") server.
-The latter capability requires that the CodeRunner question type is also installed (version xx.yy or later), with an associated Jobe server available.
+Unlike most Moodle filters, this one is mostly implemented in JavaScript rather than PHP and operates on the rendered HTML rather than the original text.
+Question authors need to use an HTML editor to define the DOM elements that will be targetted by the filter.

+The plugin really provides two separate filter operations:

-The filter interprets HTML \<pre> elements with a class of either 'ace-highlight-code' or 'ace-interactive-code' in any content page.
-The contents of the \<pre> element should be code.
+ 1. HTML \<pre> elements with a class of 'ace-highlight-code' are displayed using the JavaScript Ace code editor in read-only mode.
+This provides syntax colouring of the code.

-In the first case the text is simply displayed with the Ace text editor for syntax highlighting, but is read-only.
-In the second case the code is displayed in an editable form and in addition a 'Try it!' button allows immediate execution of the code on the Jobe server, with output displayed in-line.
+ 2. HTML \<pre> elements with a class of 'ace-interactive-code' are also displayed using the Ace code editor, but with editing enabled.
+In addition, a button labelled by default `Try it!` allows the student to execute the current state of the code and observe the outcome.
+With sufficient ingenuity on the part of the question author, graphical output and images can be displayed, too.
+The student is not able to enter standard input so this filter does not provide a fully interactive shell, although the question author can pre-define 'canned' standard input and even supply pseudo text files to be read by the code.

+The plugin requires the CodeRunner plugin to be installed first, since that furnishes the Ace editor required for filter operations.
+CodeRunner version 4.1.1 or later is required.
+In addition, the ace-interactive-code filter requires that the system administrator has enabled the CodeRunner sandbox web service (still regarded as experimental) which is disabled by default.
+The `Try it!` button send the code from the Ace editor to the CodeRunner sandbox (usually a Jobe server) for execution using that web service.

 ### ace-highlight-code parameters